 Yes, you can.
 To achieve the look of slate tiles, you can purchase a stencil that comes in various designs, either in irregular or squarish shapes.

-The most popular is country-themed mold or Ashlar slate designs.
-You only need one mold for the whole project if you’re considering this option from other slate patio ideas, where you can paint over the stencil and move along each section.
+The most popular are country-themed mold or Ashlar slate designs.
+You only need one mold for the whole project, where you can paint over the stencil and move along each section.

 Slate Stamped Concrete Patio

-For adding depth and texture to a new patio slab, you can slate stamp on concrete to simulate the look of slate.
-Using a thin concrete stencil fill the holes with fresh concrete, then flatten the surface using your trowel to fill in any gaps present in the infill.
+For adding depth and texture to a new patio slab, you can use a stamp on concrete to simulate the slate look.
+Using a thin concrete stencil, fill the holes with fresh concrete, then flatten the surface using your trowel to fill in any gaps present in the infill.

 After a few minutes, lift your stencil.
 Your freshly stamped concrete slab should retain its design with a good mixture of cement.
 For general uses, a mixture of 1:2:4 or 1 part cement, 2 parts sand, and 4 parts coarse aggregate is sufficient for patio pavements.